Pantoflarz/netspeakapi-php/README.md

 $test->setTeamSpeakAPIKey("YOUR_KEY");
 ```

-Never share these key with anyone, as they give total control over your account and servers.
+Never share these keys with anyone, as they give total control over your account and servers.

 ### Polski